FREQUENTLY ASKED QUESTIONS for People Considering Hiring a Private Investigator

 What can I expect when I call your office?

-When you call, you will most likely get a live person answering (Don’t be surprised).
-The only exception would be when we are tied up on all of our lines with other callers, or when it is after 10pm.
+When you call, you will most likely get a live person answering (many people seem surprised when we answer the phone).
+Now, since we are often up late into the night, we don’t take calls until after 11am.
+Otherwise, you can usually expect to be speaking with either myself or one of our investigators.
+The only exception would be when we are tied up on all of our lines with other callers, or when it is after 9pm.

-If you call during business hours, your call will be answered by someone in our office, most likely a receptionist.
+If you call during business hours, your call will be answered by someone in our office.
 They will ask you how they can help you and if they determine that you are looking for an investigator, they’ll ask what kind of situation it is and direct you to an investigator (usually a supervisor).
 They will also ask you for your name (You can just give them your first name, or even make up a name).
 You will then be directed to someone you can discuss your case with.

 If you call our offices during non-business hours (after 5pm or on a weekend/holiday), your call will most-likely be forwarded directly to a supervisory investigator.
 Know that if you call during non-business hours, the person you are speaking with might be taking your call on their cell phone, so they might be in a grocery store, or you might hear their dog bark if someone knocks at their door.